technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab04.md

     ![](./media/image7.png)

+        >[!Alert] **Important:** This step may take around 10 minutes.
+If it is taking too long, close it, select Copilot Studio or Power Virtual Agents from Apps in the left pane and redo step 4.

-5. In the Create a copilot pane, provide the name of the Copilot as
+7. In the Create a copilot pane, provide the name of the Copilot as
     +++**HR Support Copilot**+++ and click on **Create**.

     ![](./media/image8.png)

-6. A success message stating, **Your chatbot is provisioned** is obtained.
+8. A success message stating, **Your chatbot is provisioned** is obtained.

     ![](./media/image9.png)